Ortus-Solutions/coding-standards/coldfusion.md

 ### <a name="methods">Methods</a>

 Methods should be verbs, in mixed camel case with the **first** letter lower cased and then each internal first letter of words capitalized.
+If the method returns a boolean, try to use a boolean readable expression.
 Examples:

 <!-- changed to a side by side table for easier visual comparison -->
 <table>